 At the end of the loop, the view entering the town is stunning but the signposted route through the very centre doesn't show you much, so I suggest you keep/turn left when the route signs direct you right near Whitefriars Gate and follow the river onto South Quay past the old Hanseatic Warehouses (the only surviving ones in the country) to the Custom House often used as the town's symbol, then keep left to visit the Tuesday Market Place at the end of the road before making a U-turn and letting the one-way system take you to the Saturday Market Place where you can rejoin Route 1 after the Minster to weave between shops, car park and bus station to the rail station.

 Once you've seen enough, rejoin the road and follow Route 1 onto rolling small hills past the sawmill and northwards.
-Keep an eye out for Boston's "Stump" and Skegness on the Lincolnshire coast across the Wash on clear days, Snettisham Church with its landmark 52m spire, and Snettisham Park Farm's cafe is another good refreshment option near the route, or there are some small shops, a pub and a cafe on the nearby High Street.
+Keep an eye out for Boston's "Stump" church and Skegness on the Lincolnshire coast (visible across the Wash on clear days), and Snettisham Church with its landmark 52m spire.
+Snettisham Park Farm's cafe is another good refreshment option near the route, or there are some small shops, a pub and a cafe on the nearby High Street.

 Burnham Market, sometimes known jokingly as Chelsea-on-Sea, is the fashionable resort on this stretch of coast.
-Annoying to reach by train and bus, changes have recently been made to encourage people to park large urban 4x4s away from the central green and seasonal stream, where a 20mph zone and painted footways have helped to reclaim the area a bit for the cafes and shops around it.
-Our route still prefers to turn right just before entering the green and use the quieter Station Road to head towards sleepier Burnham Thorpe.
+It's annoying to reach by train and bus, so changes have recently been made to encourage people to park large urban 4x4s away from the central green and seasonal stream, where a 20mph zone and painted footways have helped to reclaim the area a bit for the cafes and shops around it.
+Our route turns right just before entering the green and use the quieter Station Road to head towards sleepier Burnham Thorpe.

-Still much smaller, Burnham Thorpe was Admiral Nelson's birthplace, but the nearest statue is in Norwich.
+Still much smaller, Burnham Thorpe was Admiral Nelson's birthplace, although his nearest statue is in Norwich.
 The main memorial to him here that you'll see is the village sign, which is almost all about Nelson.

 Two shortcuts are possible at Holkham's back gate: either follow the Route 1 signs forwards to bypass both Holkham and Wells, or continue straight on and instead of turning left ahead, follow road signs for Wighton to also bypass a gravel section.

-It is worth following at least some of the Holkham/Wells circular if you can.
-Turn left and enter through the awkward gates, if possible (it is sometimes closed and the signs covered) and ride along the avenue to the obelisk, then descend towards Holkham Hall and its cafe and frequent cafe or ice cream stalls.
+It is worth following at least some of the Holkham/Wells circular if you have time.
+Turn left and enter through the awkward gates, if possible (it is sometimes closed and the signs covered) and ride along the avenue to the obelisk, then descend towards Holkham Hall and its cafe and frequent temporary cafe or ice cream stalls.

 The signposted route continues down the drive, across the coast road and then over sand to Wells Beach Cafe and back along the harbourside road.
 Alternatively, if the weather has been wet or it's crowded, or you just don't like sand, you can follow the quieter unsigned road due east just to the right of some woodland and arrive in Wells near its community hospital, but a short ride either way on the coast road will be needed to reach the town centre and head for the harbourside.